THE ANIMAL SHELTER

 I called and spoke with Officer Reeves because the Animal Shelter is operated by the Sheriff's Department.
 He assured me pets are "taken inside within a matter of hours, even on the weekends when the shelter is closed."
 I didn't ask him how working people could adopt.
 Didn't want to interrupt him as he said the "shelter vet comes three times a week but if the dog or cat is injured bad enough, the staff is trained and can go ahead and put it to sleep by lethal injection."

 The deputy sounded like a regular guy.
 A family man.
 Protector of the community.
 Said that part of his job "makes me sick."
 I asked him how many pets are dumped at the shelter?
 He said over 5,000 pets per year.
 The Rutherford county population is only 56,918 people!
 That's a 10% pet abandonment rate!

 A week of mental torment ended when out of the blue, I was given the best possible means to fight this.
 Politicians, budget managers, idiots; they only listen when their jobs are in jeopardy!
 It takes a big voice to get the ear of a corrupt law-maker.
 It takes a lot of voters to get an ego-driven politician to stop stumping long enough to actually do something for the people whose vote he seeks.

-If ever there could be a shred of good out of something so horrible, then we owe a callous father and the depraved officials of one Tennessee town a debt of thanks.
+If ever there could be a shred of good out of something so horrible, then we owe a debt of thanks to callous father and the depraved officials of that Tennessee town.

 My sanity came back because I found a way to deal with the horror.
 I hope you find a way too.
 Ignoring monsters doesn't make them go away..